+superb.
 The culminating event of the evening, and the true artistic event, was to be found in the ballet called "Flirting at St. Moritz."
-This act was a dream of loveliness and revealed a skater of phenomenal powers.
-Charlotte danced, darted, pirouetted, whirled, coiled, and twisted, with such lightning-like agility as one would have believed impossible in a more mortal.
+This act was a dream of loveliness and re-vealed a skater of phenomenal powers.
+Char-lotte danced, darted, pirouetted, whirled, coiled, and twisted, with such lightning-like agility as one would have believed impos-sible in a more mortal.
 The backgrounds sible in a mere mortal.
 The backgrounds were imaginatively bold and chosen in admirable taste.
-That familiar organization, Sousa's band, appeared during one scene under the direcappeared during one scene under the direction of John Philip Sousa, and played a new march specially composed for the entertainment.
-The march, while bearing the unmistakable Sousa imprint upon it, has not the swinging vitality of some of his earlier pieces.
-Why he selected "A Perfect Day" as an energy is not evently clear and ought, perencore is not exactly clear and ought, per-haps, not be examined too closely.
-People who contemplate attending the performance ought to remember that the present engage-ment is somewhat unusual in that it continues throughout the week and winds up on a Sun-WILLIAM J. McNALLY
+That familiar organization, Sousa's band, appeared during one scene under the direcappeared during one scene under the direc-tion of John Philip Sousa, and played a new march specially composed for the entertain-ment.
+The march, while bearing the unmis-takable Sousa imprint upon it, has not the swinging vitality of some of his earlier pieces.
+Why he selected "A Perfect Day" as an encode is not evently clear and ought, perencore is not exactly clear and ought, per-haps, not be examined too closely.
+People who contemplate attending the performance ought to remember that the present engage-ment is somewhat unusual in that it continues throughout the week and winds up on a Sunday.